 - Setting the priorities for health improvement projects to be pursued

 - Reviewing and providing input to collaborative projects among Olmsted County health service providers as they are developed

 - Facilitating communication between this collaborative of providers and the community as the projects are carried out

 Community Engagement Committee at Mayo Clinic in Rochester, Minn.

-The Community Engagement Committee is an institutional oversight committee charged with managing the overall community engagement strategy and guiding principles that serve as the framework for Mayo Clinic corporate social responsibility and meet the needs of the community and Mayo Clinic.
+The Community Engagement Committee is an institutional oversight committee, led by Mayo Clinic Public Affairs, charged with managing the overall community engagement strategy and guiding principles that serve as the framework for Mayo Clinic corporate social responsibility and meet the needs of the community and Mayo Clinic.
+It is composed of members from both the community and Mayo Clinic.